hermben/Toolmanapp/README.md

 ## Installation

 ### Database Installation
-1. Please download the database file [datatoolDB](https://github.com/hermben/ToolManagementApp/raw/master/datatoolDB) provided in the backend file project and use the restore Database function of Microsoft SQL server to install the database.
+1. Run MSSql server service
-2. Run MSSql server service
+2. Please download the database file [datatoolDB](https://github.com/hermben/ToolManagementApp/raw/master/datatoolDB) provided in the backend file project and use the restore Database function of Microsoft SQL Server Managment Studio to install the database.
 3. Use windows authentication service for database.
 4. Get the connection string to the database.
 	-	once your are done intalling the database, from visual studio open Server explorer